“Resilience in Rhythm” Exhibit Opening at Joseph Brant Museum

 Attendees will also learn about UCMAS Abacus/iMaths Burlington and Rise Through Rhythm, a new STE(A)M Youth Initiative with danceScape that empowers children, youth, and families with limited resources to engage in Science, Technology, Art, and Mathematics — disciplines beautifully embodied through the art and rhythm of dance.

-Admission is $25 per person, with a portion of proceeds going towards Museums of Burlington’s fundraising efforts to support future community programs.
+Admission was $25 per person, with a portion of proceeds going towards Museums of Burlington’s fundraising efforts to support future community programs.

-The exhibit is part of the Museums of Burlington’s new Community Curator Exhibit Program, developed under the guidance of Jessica Benjak-Waterous and the museum’s curatorial team.
+The exhibit is part of the Museums of Burlington’s new Community Curator Exhibit Program.
 It celebrates how technology can serve as a co-creative partner in preserving history and inspiring future innovation.

 Media Contact